jemjemzms/react-gatsby-blog/README.md

 # react-gatsby-blog

 ## What is this?
-A simple blog boilerplate made in GatsbyJS.
+My first simple blog made in GatsbyJS, trying out how it works.

 ## Features

-This boilerplate features the latest tools in the industry:
+This boilerplate features:

   * React.js
   * Gatsby GraphQL
+  * Server side rendering

+## Additional Installs

+  * gatsby-source-filesystem
+  * gatsby-transformer-remark
+  * gatsby-plugin-catch-links

 ## Quick start